system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ### Steps to install the thermal paste/CPU cooler:

-9. Place a line of thermal paste onto the CPU.
+1. Place a line of thermal paste onto the CPU.

 ![Thermal paste application](./img/thermal-paste.jpg)

-10. Slide the CPU cooler crossbar on the back of the heatsink until the grooves are positioned correctly.
+2. Slide the CPU cooler crossbar on the back of the heatsink until the grooves are positioned correctly.

 ![CPU cooler crossbar](./img/cpu-cooler-crossbar.jpg)

-11. While holding the crossbar onto the heatsink, hold the heatsink in position and use the long cross-head screwdriver (inserted through the holes in the cooler plate) to screw each end of the crossbar into one of the mounting brackets.
+3. While holding the crossbar onto the heatsink, hold the heatsink in position and use the long cross-head screwdriver (inserted through the holes in the cooler plate) to screw each end of the crossbar into one of the mounting brackets.
     - The logo on the cooler should be upright.
     - The rubber strips on the inside of the cooler should be closest to the back of the machine, while the rubber strips on the outside of the cooler should be closest to the front of the machine.

 ![CPU cooler orientation](./img/cpu-cooler-orientation.jpg)

-12. Reinstall the cooler-mounted CPU fan, CPU shroud, GPUs, GPU bracket, inner partition, and top case.
+4. Reinstall the cooler-mounted CPU fan, top crossbar, CPU shroud, GPUs, GPU bracket, inner partition, and top case.

 ## Replacing the power supply:

 The power supply unit (PSU) is modular and can be replaced with another unit of the same model.
 Different models may not be compatible with the cabling pre-installed in the Thelio Mega.

-**Tools required:** Cross-head (Phillips) screwdriver (optional)
+**Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 25 minutes
+**Time estimate:** 30 minutes
 **Difficulty:** High <span style="color:red;">●</span>

 ### Steps to replace the power supply: